DesignAInf/DAU-software-tool/DAU V2 DASHBOARD/README_DASHBOARD.md

 # DAU v2 — Active Inference Dashboard

 An interactive research dashboard for simulating and visualizing the behavior of three Active Inference agents — **Designer**, **Smartphone**, and **User** — in a smartphone interaction scenario.
 Built with a Python/Flask backend running the real simulation engine and a browser-based frontend for real-time visualization.
+The question the model asks is: if three agents with these goals interact according to the principles of Active Inference, what patterns of behavior emerge?

 ---